You Know What Grinds My Gears?

 As you all know, I am easily annoyed by foolishness, which is why I never have a shortness of things that GRINDS MY GEARS!!
 I have not done one of these in a bit, but you can check out my old “Things that Grind my Gears” series.

-**The phrase “No homo”.
-It is indeed the dumbest phrase.
+* The phrase “No homo” – It is indeed the dumbest phrase.
 Your attempt at making sure folks don’t think there’s an extra edge to your statement is ridiculous.
+Why are you so pressed to let folks know you aren’t gay?
 People use it at the end of all their sentences now, whether it is even remotely necessary or not.
 I hate when I hear ish like “Man, I like watermelon.
 No Homo.”
 Me: “WTF??
 How is that even relevant??
 Go SAT DOWN.”
-I think I’mo start putting “Completely unhetero” on my statements just to be an *ss.
+I think I’mo start putting “Completely unhetero” on my statements just to be an ass.

 In fact, all of these offenses make me re-evaluate certain associations and acquaintances.
 Actual people I call friends would not do any of these, and if they did, they would be pulled aside and given a STERN lecture on the error of their ways.
 If things don’t change, I will walk 5 feet from that person so folks don’t think we are affiliated.